argotorg/hevm/doc/src/limitations-and-workarounds.md

 **Best Practices**:
 * Use `require()` statements to concretize symbolic values
-* Avoid dynamically computed jumps -- use pre-computed jump-tables, if neccesary
+* Avoid dynamically computed jumps -- use pre-computed jump-tables, if necessary

 ## Jumping into symbolic code